askello/docker-workspace/README.md

 127.0.0.1 phpmyadmin.docker
 ```

-This workspace is based on
+This workspace is inspired by
 [drandin/docker-php-workspace](https://github.com/drandin/docker-php-workspace)